How To Avoid or Get Rid Of A Bloated Belly

 We have 10 Tips for you for Avoiding a Bloated Belly.
 And 5 for Getting Rid of a Bloated Belly in case it’s too late already!

 For an in-depth look at what bloating is, is not, and whether there is reason to be concerned, please read our article, What Conventional Wisdom Gets Wrong About Bloating, by Tamara Duker Freuman MS RD CDN.
 She wrote THE BOOK on bloating, The Bloated Belly Whisperer, and we highly recommend it.

 And what if you already have a bloated belly?
-Scroll to the bottom of this article for our tips on eliminating the bloat!
+Scroll to the last slide for our tips on eliminating the bloat!

 10 Tips for Avoiding a Bloated Belly

 Let’s have a look at ten different ways that gas can enter your digestive system and what to do about it.

 1. Follow The Low FODMAP Diet!